Trixie Belden Editions

 The Diamond Dust Jacket of 1958

 - While it has a multi-color dust jacket, the picture is different from that on #1 of the first Dust Jacket and the Cello editions.
-A black-haired Honey is in front of Trixie (Honey had honey-colored hair.)
-The mansion they has a green roof.
+A black-haired Honey kneels next to Trixie (Honey had honey-colored hair.)
+The green roof of the mansion rises in the background.

 - Inside cover (end papers) do not have scenes from the story but diamond shapes with the Golden Publishing logo of a winged-lion.
 Golden was a division of Western.